bg-write/candyfloss-flask/README.md

 articles = cook_soup()
 ```

-**"Deliver" the soup**: use a `for` loop to append the info I need into my empty lists, which I then combine into a new dictionary that looks like this:
+**"Deliver" the soup**: use a `for` loop to append the info I need into my empty lists, which I then combine into a new dictionary that looks like the following:

 ```python
 PUBLICATION = [